-This Report on the Remuneration Policy and Remuneration Paid, pursuant to Article 123-ter of TUF (Article introduced into Legislative Decree No. 58/1998 through Legislative Decree No. No. 259/2010, as amended by Legislative Decree No. 49/2019), applies to financial year 2022 and was approved by the Board of Directors, on the proposal of the Remuneration & Appointments Committee, during the meeting held on 3 March 2022 and has been made available to the public at Brembo's registered offices and on the Company's website (https://www.brembo.com/en/company/corporate-governance/remuneration-policies).
+This Report on the Remuneration Policy and Remuneration Paid, pursuant to Article 123-ter of TUF (Article introduced into Legislative Decree No. 58/1998 through Legislative Decree No. No. 259/2010, as amended by Legislative Decree No. 49/2019), applies to financial year 2023 and was approved by the Board of Directors during the meeting held on 2 March 2023, on the proposal of the Remuneration & Appointments Committee, and has been made available to the public at Brembo's registered offices and on the Company's website (www.brembo.com/en/company/corporate-governance/remuneration-policies).